-- Be a U.S. citizen or an eligible non-citizen; - Be admitted to, and pursuing, an eligible degree or certificate program; - Have a high school diploma or a General Education Development (GED) certificate; - Have a valid Social Security number; - Make satisfactory academic progress; - Certify on the Free Application for Federal Student Aid (FAFSA) that federal student aid will be used only for educational purposes; - Certify on the FAFSA that they are not in default on a federal student loan and do not owe money on a federal grant; - Register with the Selective Service if required (males only); and - Be enrolled in credit courses.
-No financial aid is available for non-credit or audited courses.
+- Be a U.S. citizen or an eligible non-citizen; - Be admitted to, and pursuing, an eligible degree or certificate program; - Have a high school diploma, a General Education Development (GED), or a certificate of completion of homeschooling. - Have a valid Social Security number; - · Make satisfactory academic progress; - Certify on the Free Application for Federal Student Aid (FAFSA) that federal student aid will be used only for educational purposes; - Certify on the FAFSA that they are not in default on a federal student loan and do not owe money on a federal grant; - Register with the Selective Service if required (males only); and - Be enrolled in credit courses.
+No financial aid is available for noncredit or audited courses.

-Note: To be considered for Virginia state financial aid programs, applicants must qualify for the in-state tuition rate.
+NOTE: To be considered for Virginia state financial aid programs, applicants must qualify for the in-state tuition rate.